Back to Blog

 6. Lower Total Cost of Ownership (TCO): With automated remediation, your lean security team spends less time manually deleting phishing reports.

-7. Seamless User Experience: No "quarantine digests" that frustrate employees.
+7. Seamless User Experience: No quarantine digests that frustrate employees.
 Safe emails land instantly, and malicious ones vanish before they are clicked.

-How to Enhance Email Security with API Integration
+How to Enhance Email Security with API Integration - Bonus Guide

-To move beyond basic filtering, your integration strategy should focus on "depth of data."
+To move beyond basic filtering, your integration strategy should focus on depth of data.
 Here is how to maximize the impact of an API-first approach:

 Leverage Identity Signals